 To show up as the best mothers, sisters, wives, and friends we can, we have to prioritize our bodies and minds, and that begins with sleep.
 First, I always suggest diving into mindfulness or journaling at the end of your day to remind yourself of the things you are grateful for.
 It can be so easy to let our minds wander to things that stress us out or need “doing”, but this is your time to let go of those things and focus on this moment.
 Try some deep breathing with counts to force your mind to stay focused on your own breath and how you’re feeling right now.
 Once your mind begins to relax, the rest of the body can follow.

 Once you’ve put the cellphone down and the lights are off, your body still needs one final “trigger” to let it know, “We can sleep now.”
 This “trigger” is a decrease in temperature.
 Although humans no longer sleep outdoors, exposed to the elements, our bodies still expect the sun to go down and the environment to cool in order for sleep to commence.
-By reducing the temperature and putting a cooling pad like our chiliPAD underneath you, you can hack this primal response and convince your body that it’s truly bedtime.
+By reducing the temperature and putting a cooling pad like our chiliPAD or OOLER underneath you, you can hack this primal response and convince your body that it’s truly bedtime.
 Isn’t that amazing?

 Not only will you fall asleep faster but you will stay asleep longer, even through hot flashes and shifting hormones, because of the cooler internal temperature you have established.
 Don’t let night sweats and hot flashes ruin your sacred mental and physical restoration time.

 Take back your sleep schedule, eliminate discomfort, and restore the deep sleep your body is craving.